rrubberr/Flatpak-LuxRender/README.md

 ## Known limitations

 Currently, the LuxRender Flatpak cannot be invoked by LuxBlend25 (i.e. launched from Blender) beause the binaries are dynamically linked within the Flatpak.
-This will be resolved in the future by statically linking the binaries.
+This will be resolved in the future.